Rana dynasty: Rana Regime; Rule of the Shamshers

 In 1885, the Shumsher family, the nephews of Jung Bahadur Kunwar Rana, murdered many of the sons of Jung Bahadur and took over Nepal in a military coup d'état thus bringing in the rule of the Shumsher Rana family also known as the Satra Bhai (17 brothers) Rana family.
 They murdered Ranodip Singh Kunwar and occupied the hereditary throne of Prime Minister.
 After this they added Jang Bahadur to their name, although they were descended from Jang's younger brother Dhir Shumsher.

+Kunwar family tree

+The relation between the Thapa, Kunwar, Rana, Pandey, and Shah families of Nepal showcasing the transfer of power throughout the history of Nepal.

+The chart to the right shows the transition from Kunwar to Rana.
+The Rana family has married into the royal family multiple times, as shown.
+The dark blue boxes represent the people who have held the position of prime minister or some equivalent position.
+Jung Bahadur Rana is the maternal grandson of Nain Singh Thapa and the paternal grandson of Ranajit Kunwar.

 Rana Prime Ministers

 Nine Rana rulers took the hereditary office(s) of Prime Minister, Supreme Commander-in-Chief and Grand Master of the Royal Orders.
 All were crowned as the Maharaja of Lamjung and Kaski.